 Only equipment capable of maintaining foods at safe temperatures shall be used.
-Adequate refrigeration such as refrigerated trucks, refrigerators, and coolers with ice or ice packs must be provided for keeping food cold.
-For example, a refrigerated truck would be used for bulk storage, and small refrigerators or coolers used for short-term service near the grills.
+Adequate refrigeration such as refrigerated trucks, refrigerators and coolers with ice or ice packs must be provided for keeping food cold.
+For example, a refrigerated truck would be used for bulk storage, small refrigerators or coolers used for short-term service near the grills.
 Obviously, an ample supply of ice and ice packs must be provided.
 If electrically powered coolers are used, care must be taken to be sure that the service lines can handle the voltage.

 All units must be provided with accurate thermometers placed in the warmest part of the unit to monitor ambient air temperature.

 All potentially hazardous foods must be transported under refrigeration regardless of the distance to be traveled.

 SANITIZER AND WIPING CLOTHS.
 An approved sanitizer should be provided (chlorine or quaternary ammonium).
 Wiping cloths should be stored in the sanitizer when not in use.